-I noticed this former public house on the outskirts of Worthing which has recently been ‘secured’ with steel boarding-up.
+I noticed this former public house which has recently been ‘secured’ with steel boarding-up.
 Well, ‘partially secured’ in truth, because steel has only been fitted to the openings at the front of the building, not the sides or rear.
 Presumably, the security company instructed to ‘secure’ the property believes that squatters or thieves only enter via windows at the front.
 Interesting approach to security!

 The Problem with Low-Quality Steel Security Windows

 It’s also the quality of steel security used for the windows in this case that’s interesting.
 A patchwork of steel (which most of us would call ‘off-cuts’) has been used to cover the openings.
 Also, the steel doesn’t go to the edge of the windows, so it leaves space for a crowbar to go underneath and easily prise it off.

 However, it’s the thickness of the steel used that’s really questionable.
 It’s as crumpled as tin-foil and nearly as thin.
 It’s totally unable to resist squatters’ or thieves’ attempts to break in (if they were the type to only attempt access via the front of the building, of course!).

 The steel has been fitted with hex-bolts, not professional anti-tamper security fixings, so anyone with a spanner would only need about 5 minutes to simply unscrew a steel sheet and reveal an opening.